 You can also choose to buy additional custom themes if you’d like.
 These typically range from $125-250.

 If you’ve ever across a website that has visually blown your mind, there’s a very real chance it was built using Squarespace.
+This is one of the most engaging eCommerce tools.

 Squarespace is one the most aesthetically impressive platforms around.
 It lives up to the company’s mission: To make ‘beautiful products to help people with creative ideas succeed’.